What is galactorrhea?

 -Avoid breast stimulation.

-What are the homeopathic medicines for galactorrhea?
+What are the homoeopathic medicines for galactorrhea?

 -Borax veneta